 It is important to clarify that Project Esperanza is based on the teachings of Jesus Christ.
 Everything we have done has been in our efforts to love our neighbors as we love ourselves, and to take care of the orphans, widows, and strangers.
-Our programs that take on responsibility of child development, such as our grassroots schools and program for street boys are also Christian based with Bible study and devotions built into the curriculum.
-However, we are, as well, a community organization that seeks to include anyone and everyone wishing to serve with us (on the volunteer/employee end) or wishing to cooperate peacefully with us (on the beneficiary end).
+Our programs that take on responsibility of child development, such as our grassroots schools and program for street youth have Bible study and devotions built into the curriculum.
+However, we are, still, a community organization that seeks to include anyone and everyone wishing to serve with us (on the volunteer/employee end) or wishing to cooperate peacefully with us (on the beneficiary end).